hotwax/oms-documentation/user-manuals/receiving.md

 **1. Locate ASN:**

 The first page users see when they log into the app is the `Shipments` page which houses a complete list of ASN from ERP or WMS.
 To locate specific ASN, store associates can scan the ASN barcode from the physical copy received along with the package.
-Store associates can also manually input the ASN in the `Search` box to locate the shipment.
+Store associates can also manually input the ASN ID in the `Search` box to locate the shipment.

 {% hint style="info" %}
 Store associates can log in to the Inventory Receiving App only if they are [associated with a facility.](users/manageUser.md#add-facilities)